 Route planning can reduce distance travelled, improve fleet utilisation and avoid traffic congestion.

-Consolidate loads from multiple smaller vehicles into larger vehicles or load to maximum capacity, including the use of double-stacked trailers.
+Consolidate multiple deliveries by combining loads into a single vehicle and trip.
+Also, consolidate loads from multiple smaller vehicles into larger vehicles to maximum capacity, including the use of double-stacked trailers.
 Longer combination vehicles (LCVs) with multiple or longer trailers are up to 20% more fuel efficient than typical combination trucks.

 Computer-based vehicle booking can help reduce fleet size and minimise total distance driven.
-Review of GPS data can reveal inefficient routing, where to reduce trips and distance, and the most efficient vehicles to use.
+Review of GPS data can reveal inefficient routing and most efficient vehicles.
 Some GPS devices can also receive real-time data on traffic congestion and crash sites.

-Numerous websites and mobile phone applications exist to facilitate easy back loading of freight, so that less fuel is wasted on unloaded return trips.
+Numerous websites and apps exist to facilitate easy back loading of freight so less fuel is wasted on unloaded return trips.

 Average speed policy

 Reducing speed can yield significant fuel savings.
-Aerodynamic drag increases exponentially and becomes the major contributor to power requirements at speeds faster than 80km/h.
-Reducing highway speed from 100 to 90km/h can reduce fuel use by nearly 10%, and can lower tyre wear, driver stress and crash risk.
+Aerodynamic drag increases with the square of the speed and becomes the major contributor to power requirements at speeds faster than 80 km/h.
+Reducing highway speed from 100 to 90 km/h can reduce fuel use by nearly 10%, and can diminish tyre wear, driver stress and crash risk.

-In developing a recommended highway speed, companies need to take into account the costs and logistics of labour, rest breaks and delivery schedules all of which are affected by reduced speeds.
+In developing a recommended highway speed, companies need to consider labour costs and logistics, rest breaks and delivery schedules.
+All of these are affected by reduced speeds.

-There are regular formal maintenance checks that drivers should carry out, such as monitoring tyre pressures.
-Truck tyres inflated 10psi below recommended air pressure levels can lower truck fuel efficiency by around 5%.
+There are regular formal maintenance checks that drivers should carry out, such as monitoring tyre pressures and replacing filters.
+Truck tyres inflated 10 psi below recommended air pressure levels can lower truck fuel efficiency by around 5%.
 Under-inflated tyres are also more prone to irregular tread wear.

 The use of low-viscosity lubricants in maintenance programs can reduce friction and energy losses.
 The combined effect of low-viscosity synthetic engine oils and drivetrain lubricants can improve fuel economy by at least 3%.